 The first Volvo car with bi-directional charging

-The upcoming, fully electric Volvo EX90, which will be revealed on November 9, will be the first Volvo car to be hardware-ready for bi-directional charging capabilities.
-Initially becoming available in selected markets, bi-directional charging has the potential to help you make your energy utilisation cheaper, more efficient and sustainable.
+The upcoming fully electric Volvo EX90, which will be revealed on 9 November, will be the first Volvo car to be hardware-ready for bi-directional charging capabilities.
+Initially becoming available in selected markets, bi-directional charging has the potential to help you make your energy utilisation cheaper, more efficient and more sustainable.
 Paired with smart-charging capabilities coming to the Volvo Cars smartphone app, the Volvo EX90 will allow you to charge your car when demand from the grid and prices are low – usually meaning there are more renewable sources in the energy mix – and save that stored energy to be used later.

 Once available, bi-directional charging in the Volvo EX90 could enable you to power your home, as well as other electric devices.

-“With the Volvo EX90 you can power your life,” says Head of Electrification Ecosystem Olivier Loedel.
+“With the Volvo EX90 you can power your life,” said Olivier Loedel, Head of Electrification Ecosystem at Volvo Cars.
 “You could use its battery in many ways, from topping up your electric bike when you’re out and about, to hooking up an outdoor cooking appliance for your weekend camping trip.
 It could even power your house during the expensive peak hours of the day.”

 Where available, the entire charging process will be automatic and managed entirely by the smart charging functionality in the Volvo Cars app.
 The underlying algorithm also makes sure that you charge and discharge the battery in a limited way, reducing the risk of avoidable battery degradation.